 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we examined three manifestations of depression in bulimic clients.
+In the last section, we examined three manifestations of depression in bulimic clients.
 These three manifestations of depression included: guilt; worthlessness; and social withdrawal.

-On this track, we will discuss three concepts related to self-image distortion in bulimic clients.
+In this section, we will discuss three concepts related to self-image distortion in bulimic clients.
 These three concepts related to self-image distortion in bulimic clients include: weight-obsessive thoughts; overestimating size; and unrealistic standards.

 As you are aware, body image and the desire to be a certain size is at the core of eating disorders.
 Bulimic and anorexic clients both have an unhealthy standard of weight which leads to unhealthy eating habits.
 While both bulimic and anorexic clients experience obsessive thoughts about weight and body image, anorexic clients also accept the disorder as another identity while binging and purging clients can more easily dissociate themselves from the disorder.